Best spots and things to do

 Where to stay

-It's up to you so here is a selection I made of the best hotels and apt in Venice.
-Take a look at the map to understand in which area they are and what are the closer attractions!Â
+Here is a selection I made to help you choose your perfect stay.
+Also take a look at the map to understand in which areas they are located and what are the closer attractions!ย

 To reach Venice from the Venice Marco Paolo airport, take bus route No. 5-AeroBus, a 20-minute ride to Piazzale Roma, one of the main tourist terminals in Venice: from there the ACTV public transport waterbuses leave for the historic centre of Venice.
 Route 5-AeroBus departs from the bus lane located just metres away from the airport's arrivals exit.